mhmh4/straw-poll-clone/README.md

 ## Introduction

 [Straw Poll](https://strawpoll.me) is a website that's made for people to easily create and share [straw polls](https://en.wikipedia.org/wiki/Straw_poll).
-This project is a very minimal clone of that website as it only implements the logic of creating, reading, and updating polls, generating results, and being able to share polls to others via sharing links.
-I've deployed the application to Heroku, and you can visit it at https://straw-poll-clone.herokuapp.com.
+This project is a very minimal clone of that website as it only implements the logic of creating, reading, and updating polls, generating results, and being able to share polls to others via sharing a link.
+This project was *previously* deployed to Heroku via the link https://straw-poll-clone.herokuapp.com.

-As I've never made my own actual web application before, this is my first (I'd say quasi-full-stack since I'm not using a frontend framework) web development project.
-In the backend, I am using Python, Flask, and an SQLite database to store the polls.
-And in the frontend, I am only using HTML and CSS along with a few lines of JavaScript.
+The technologies used in this project are as follows: in the backend, I am using Python and Flask.
+For the database, I am using SQLite to store polls and their results.
+And in the frontend, I am using the latest version of Bootstrap.

 ## Example